 The recommend user experience is to first find out how your feet fit into your footwear.
 With this information, you will then be able to browse our selection of products to suit your needs.
-Please see the FAQ “How can I find out my size?”
+You can use our size assistant to help you get your exact size.

 The following are the periods when stock arrives.
 This is the rough timeframe for buying products made for specific seasons.